 When I tell someone that I’m a sex coach, they generally find it confusing.
 Often, I will hear, “Oh, so like, you’re a sex therapist?”
 Well not exactly.
 “So then, what is it that you actually do?”

 Sex coaching has made it to the news a few times and I was interviewed for a feature FOX News did on the topic.
-Yep, FOX News is talking about sex coaching!
+Yep, FOX News talked about sex coaching!
 What progress we are making.
 Sex coaching has been sensationalized and even poked fun at because there is not a clear understanding of what sex coaches do.
 I think that’s because of a couple things:

 2) People are really hung up about sex and don’t realize that we actually need to study, learn and be guided in order to be the best lovers and the happiest sexual people we can be.